wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

         exampleDouble.Set(frc::DoubleSolenoid::Value::kReverse);

-Pressure Sensors
+Pressure Transducers
 ----------------

-One can connect a pressure sensor to measure the pressure stored in a pneumatic system.
-These sensors connect to the Analog Input ports on the roboRIO, and can be read by the AnalogInput class in WPILib.
+One can connect a pressure transducer to measure the pressure stored in a pneumatic system.
+These transducers connect to the Analog Input ports on the roboRIO, and can be read by the AnalogInput class in WPILib.
 .. tabs:

     .. code-tab:: java
         import edu.wpi.first.wpilibj.AnalogInput;

-        AnalogInput pressureSensor = new AnalogInput(/* the AnalogIn port*/ 2);
+        AnalogInput pressureTransducer = new AnalogInput(/* the AnalogIn port*/ 2);

-        // scaled units in the 0V-5V range double volts = pressureSensor.getVoltage();
+        // scaled units in the 0V-5V range double volts = pressureTransducer.getVoltage();

     .. code-tab:: c++
-        frc::AnalogInput pressureSensor{2};
+        frc::AnalogInput pressureTransducer{2};

-        // scaled units in the 0V-5V range double volts = pressureSensor.GetVoltage();
+        // scaled units in the 0V-5V range double volts = pressureTransducer.GetVoltage();